UKPASS code: 004428 | Institution code: W50 | Attendance mode: Full-time

 You should have a first degree in modern languages or another subject.
 Mature linguists without a degree, but with sufficient experience in translation, are invited to apply.
 We will interview you in person or on the telephone and set you two translation tests to check your language competence.
 The course is only suitable for those whose first language is English.

-You will learn how to research specialised subjects to produce commercially usable translations of specialised technical and institutional texts, applying insights drawn from the study of linguistics and translation theory as well as from professional practice.
+The Specialised Translation MA will prepare you for a career in the translation market.
+Building on your existing language skills, you will learn how to research specialised subjects to produce commercially usable translations of specialised technical and institutional texts, applying insights drawn from the study of linguistics and translation theory as well as from professional practice.
 You will complete a Translation Project or a Research Thesis.
-You will also be able to choose from a range of option modules that will, for example, give you an introduction to editing and revision and computer-assisted translation, or enable you to acquire a working knowledge of another language for translation purposes.
+You will also be able to choose from a range of option modules that will, for example, give you an introduction to editing and revision, audiovisual translation, or computer-assisted translation, or enable you to acquire a working knowledge of another language for translation purposes.

-You will be able to benefit from our wide range of resources, including an extensive collection of volumes and electronic materials in our library, and additional resources made available through the University’s Virtual Learning Environment.
-Our teaching staff includes full- and part-time lecturers, all with expertise in translation and other specialist fields.
+You will be able to benefit from our wide range of resources, including an extensive collection of volumes and electronic materials in our library, specialised software applications, and additional resources made available through the University's Virtual Learning Environment.
+Our teaching staff include full and part-time lecturers, all with professional expertise in translation and other specialist fields.
 You will be allocated a personal tutor and be given academic guidance by the course team.

 You will be introduced to a wide range of specialist texts relating to technology and science of the kind you will be expected to handle in a professional context.

-The MA Translation Project is a 6,000-8,000-word extended translation on a subject of your choice, accompanied by a preface and a set of annotations on the translation challenges involved.
+The MA Translation Project is a 6,000-8,000-word extended translation into your native language on a subject of your choice, accompanied by a preface and a set of annotations on the translation challenges involved.
 Preparation for writing the preface and annotations will be provided by a series of lectures throughout the course.
 The MA Thesis is a piece of scholarly research, 12,000-15,000 words long, into a translation-related topic.
 You will attend regular research methodology and work-in-progress sessions.
-You will also receive individual supervision for both the Translation Project and the Thesis.
+You will also receive individual supervision for the Translation Project or Thesis.

 You will be introduced to the different theories of the nature of cross-cultural interaction and of intercultural competence.
 The module also looks closely at the application of these theories to specific issues in professional contexts, such as translation, cross-cultural skills and knowledge transfer, and the cross-cultural implications of globalisation.